Who am I?

-    Anyway, above all, for about ten years I managed good agreements with large partners and customers at national and international levels that assured me to keep a sustainable balance between the implicit risk of working in very innovative and unstable markets, with core technical focus changing every 18 months, and the priority of securing me (and others working with me) a decent salary.
+Anyway, above all, for about ten years I managed good agreements with large partners and customers at national and international levels, including dozens of universities, that assured me to keep a sustainable balance between the implicit risk of working in very innovative and unstable markets, with core technical skills changing every 18 months, and the priority of securing me (and others working with me) a decent salary.

 I structured and wrote instructional materials and supervised the development of a library of e-learning products about digital skills, search technologies and the information search process, delivered to over 1500 attendees employed in the public and the private sector, including more than 45 universities, managers, entrepreneurs, civil servants, content developers, librarians, journalists and researchers.

 I pioneered Agile approaches for the development of what I called “evergreen” systems and usable interfaces, for database or whatever content management purpose, always integrating and baselining new successful tools and preventing wasting time with the too volatile and fashionable components of the digital ecosystem.